gornostay25/svelte-adapter-bun/README.md

 };
 ```

-After building the server (`npm run build`), use the following command to start:
+After building the server (`vite build`), use the following command to start:

 ```
 # go to build directory
 cd build/

 # run Bun
-bun index.js
+bun run start
 ```

 ## Options